influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/select.md

 {{% /expand %}}

-{{% expand "Select specific tags and fields from a single measurement, and provide their identifier type" %}}
+{{% expand "Select specific tags and fields from a measurement and provide their identifier type" %}}

 ```sql
 SELECT "level description"::field,"location"::tag,"water_level"::field FROM "h2o_feet"